 Originally from Orlando, Florida, Scott moved to Gainesville in 1986 to obtain his undergraduate degree from the University of Florida, where he studied Criminal Justice.
 He then graduated with a Juris Doctor from the University of Florida Levin School of Law and spent a few years working with civil litigation firms in both Orlando and Gainesville.
 In 2004, Scott made the move to launch his own law firm, wanting to create more personal relationships with his clients.

-Scott’s reputation has grown steadily over the past decade, primarily through referrals made to him by his existing clients and other professionals with whom he has worked.
+Scott’s reputation has grown steadily over the years, primarily through referrals made by his existing clients and other professionals with whom he has worked.
 He is the type of attorney who will make you feel at ease by talking with you instead of down at you about your legal needs.
-Many of his clients have expressed their delight with the compassionate and patient legal service he has provided; a fact of which he is extremely proud.
+Clients have expressed their delight with the compassionate and patient legal service he provides; a fact of which he is extremely proud.

 Scott is a member of the Real Property, Probate, and Trust Law Section of the Florida Bar, the Elder Law Section of the Florida Bar, the National Academy of Elder Law Attorneys and a member of the Academy of Florida Elder Law Attorneys.
 He is also admitted to the United States District Court of both the Northern and Middle Districts of Florida.
 Scott has been, and continues to be, an active member of the Gainesville community, sitting on several non-profit boards such as Children’s Home Society and Elder Care of Alachua County.
 He also serves as a speaker for many community events and forums regarding estate planning, elder law, special needs and probate issues.

-In addition to the practice areas of estate planning, elder law and real estate matters, Scott also handles probate, trust administration, special needs trusts and guardianships.
+In addition to the practice areas of estate planning, elder law and real estate matters, Scott also handles probate, trust administration, and special needs trusts.
 He stands ready at all times to assist you with your legal needs.

-Scott resides in Gainesville with his wife, Donna Jo, and two daughters.
-In his free time, he enjoys deep sea fishing, boating, hiking, Gator football and spending time with Donna Jo and their two daughters, Jordan and Carson.
+Scott resides in Gainesville with his wife, Donna Jo, and two retrievers.
+In his free time, he enjoys Gator sports (particularly football), deep sea fishing, boating, hiking, and spending time with Donna Jo and their two daughters, Jordan and Carson.

 Attorney at Law